tye-exe/CogWorks/README.md

 - Install jar files from the web using "/plugin install \<URL>"
 - Installing plugins from Modrinth using "/plugin browse" or "/plugin search \<query>".
 - Will automatically install the dependencies of a plugin when downloading from Modrinth.
 - Will attempt to meet unmet dependencies on start up if CogWorks detects any.
+Disable this in the config if you have a slow connection or limited bandwidth.
 - Deleting plugins using the "/plugin remove \<plugin name>".
 - When deleting plugins their will be a prompt on whether to delete the plugins config folder & a prompt on whether to delete plugins that depend on the plugin that is being deleted to function.
 - Access a GUI file explorer with "/file".